robotraconteur/robotraconteur/docs/cpp/cpp_introduction.md

     RRArrayPtr<int> = boost::intrusive_ptr<RRArray<int> >
     MyObjectPtr = boost::shared_ptr<MyObject> // Service definition generated object
     MyStructPtr = boost::intrusive_ptr<MyObject> // Service definition generated struct

+## Boost string_ref

+`boost::string_ref` is used for string parameters in the Robot Raconteur library.
+The `boost::string_ref` is used instead of `std::string` to prevent runtime copies.
+It can be initialized from a `std::string`, a `char*` and length, or a string literal.
+It can be converted back to a string using `boost::string_ref::to_string()`.
+The conversions are normally done automatically, so the user does not need to do anything different compared to using normal `std::string` parameters.